 We appreciate that a few doctors, particularly in other countries, are using Mohs in some melanoma cases.
 This is partly due to special stains becoming available which help them identify melanoma cells during the procedure.

 Even so, microscopic evaluation of melanoma cells can still be an issue.
 Melanoma is also the most dangerous of skin cancers, due to spread capabilities within the body.

 NICE, or a number of professional bodies do not recommend Mohs for melanoma.
 Probably okay is not sufficient, skin cancer treatment should be based on near certainty.

 An Overall View

 For minor, low risk basal, or squamous cell carinomas on the trunk, arms and legs, treatments such as nominal surgical excision, cryosurgery, photodynamic therapy, or topical medication should be considered.

 Where the problems are deeper, or on a cosmetically sensitive area, Mohs surgery is a fine solution.
 Not least regarding the most important consideration for consultants and patients, a permanent cure.

-Neither is this type of surgery so arduous, you may be at our London clinics for a few hours, even a day but able to read a book, or use a pad to pass the time.
+Neither is this type of surgery so arduous, you may be at our London clinic for a few hours, even a day but able to read a book, or use a pad to pass the time.

 The key to your decision is seeing a consultant dermatologist, who is skilled in Mohs and appreciates the treatment is yours, discussion matters.
 If we can help in any way, by all means get in touch.